Crab salad with blood orange, fennel, bitter leaves and verjus

 Place the crab in a separate bowl and dress with the remaining oil, lemon juice and zest with a pinch of salt.
 Place some of the verjus dressing on each plate and layer the salad on top, alternating the leaves, crab and blood oranges.
 Add a little verjus dressing to each layer.
 Scatter over the chervil and serve

-In the serene surroundings of her restaurant Spring, Skye Gyngell works closely with biodynamic farm Fern Verrow to bring the UK’s best produce to London.
-With an emphasis on simple, zero-waste cookery, her dishes allow the ingredients to speak for themselves.
+One of hospitality's best-loved personalities, an acclaimed restaurateur and a pioneering chef, Skye Gyngell was a true champion of the hospitality industry.
+In the serene surroundings of her London restaurant Spring, Skye Gyngell followed an ethos of simple sustainability, working closely with biodynamic farms like Fern Verrow to bring the UK’s best produce to London.
+With an emphasis on simple, zero-waste cookery, her dishes allowed the ingredients to speak for themselves.

 Get in touch